noecod/smoothies/README.md

 # smoothies
-retrieves smoothie recipes from a structured text file and provides a cl command
+* retrieve smoothie recipes from a structured text file and provides a simple cl command
+* creates a directory structure based on ingredients for simple browsing